 The Emerald Ash Borer, an insect that has decimated ash tree populations across large swaths of the U.S. and Canada, is now in Vermont.
-The insects have been confirmed in Orange, Washington and Caledonia Counties, the first Emerald Ash Borer (EAB) infestation discovered in the state.
+The insects have now been confirmed at numerous places in the state.

-It’s expected that ash trees statewide will eventually be affected.
+Teachers Tree expects all ash trees, statewide, will eventually be affected.
 It’s just a matter of time.
 That really gives the owners of woodlands in Vermont two choices:

 - Treat their ash trees.